GluuFederation/docs-gg-prod/docs/source/index.md

 Gluu Gateway (GG) is Authentication and Authorization Management solution for APIs and websites based on OAuth2, OpenID Connect, UMA and OPA industry standards.

-It requires [Gluu Server](https://gluu.org/) for OAuth2, UMA and OpenID Connect use cases.

 Gluu Gateway is based on Open Source  [Kong Gateway v1.3](https://konghq.com/community/), and leverages the existing ecosystem of Kong plugins to enable rate limiting, logging, and many other capabilities.

+## Pre requirements

+- GG requires an installation of the [Gluu Server](https://gluu.org/) for OAuth2, UMA and OpenID Connect use cases.

 ## Features